space-sh/transfer/README.md

 ## /listen/
 	Listen for peer

-	Listen on port for a connecting peer.
+	Listen on port and wait for a connecting peer.
 	Use pipe or redirection to send/receive file upon successful connection.
+	Provide the cert variable for a secure connection using socat and openssl.
+	Set verify=1 to require client certificate.